Grandma’s Cozy Farmhouse is the epitome of hospitality and conviviality that defines a perfect Airbnb stay in a small town in Idaho.

 Garage is a New Playroom

-A humble garage, though, surprised us more than any other rooms.
-Transformed into a playroom, the place adds a new definition to an Airbnb stay and family vacation.
+A small garage, however, surprised us more than any other rooms.
+Transformed into a playroom, the place adds a new definition to a family Airbnb stay.
 You won’t find any electronic devices or even sport gear here.
-Instead, darts, target shooting games, and checkers fill the spacious former garage.
+Instead, darts, target shooting games, and checkers fill the room.

-Thanks to this little transformation, Grandma’s Cozy Farmhouse entertains its guests on a hot summer day when all you need is a shady spot and during the colder seasons when the weather is rather troubling to stay outside.
+Thanks to this little transformation, Grandma’s Cozy Farmhouse can easily entertain its guests on a hot summer day when all you need is a shady spot and during the colder seasons when the weather is rather troubling to stay outside.

 Spending Time Outside